zachhoulton/embedded-final-project/README.md

 ## Multiplayer

 The game includes a functional UART protocol for syncing position data between two MSPM0 boards.
-- Custom 8-byte float encoding
+- 8-byte float encoding for transmitting x, y, and z coordinates
-- Bidirectional sync using UART1 and UART2
+- Framing and decoding logic
-- Multiplayer startup code is present but disabled
+- A **handshake protocol** at startup to ensure both devices are ready before beginning the game

-> Multiplayer logic is included in the codebase for demo/testing purposes, but is **not fully operational**.
+Although the multiplayer system was implemented and tested, it is currently **commented out** due to performance constraints.

-## 👨‍💻 Authors
+## Authors

 Zachary Houlton and Ariv Mondal
 Embedded Systems - Spring 2025